regisphilibert/rp_hugo/content/post/hugo-context/index.md

 The dot is that `$path` value.

-But what if I need more than the page context or whatever context I passed along.
-What if I had a variable stored and wanted it available form within my partial.
+That is simple, most of the time, we'll need more than this.
+I can only pass one parameter, so one context.

-You can use the dict function to pass an object as parameter. dict creates a map or as I more commonly know it, an associative array.
+You can use the `dict` function to pass an object as parameter. `dict` creates a map or as I more commonly know it, an associative array.
 See the [doc](https://gohugo.io/functions/dict) or my own take on it [here]({{< ref hugo-translator >}}#associative-arrays).

 Within the partial your dot will hold that object.